 The law provides criminal penalties for corruption by officials, and the government generally implemented these laws effectively.
-Officials sometimes engaged in corrupt practices with impunity.
 There were no reports of government corruption during the year.

 Corruption: There were sporadic allegations of governmental corruption during the year but no formal proceedings against government officials for corrupt practices.
-Corruption was considered a problem in the country.
-The Council of Europe's anticorruption body, GRECO, reported in July 2017 there was "no record of criminal or disciplinary proceedings relating to the integrity of a parliamentarian, which may be as much due to the absence of intrinsic problems as to the absence of specific rules and mechanisms designed to preserve the integrity of national elected representatives."
+The Council of Europe's anticorruption body, GRECO, reported in 2017 there was "no record of criminal or disciplinary proceedings relating to the integrity of a parliamentarian, which may be as much due to the absence of intrinsic problems as to the absence of specific rules and mechanisms designed to preserve the integrity of national elected representatives."